 When is Holocaust Memorial Day 2023?

-Holocaust Memorial Day takes place each year on the 27 January, which is the anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi death camp.
+Holocaust Memorial Day takes place each year on Friday, 27 January, which is the anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi death camp.

 What is Holocaust Memorial Day?

 HMD takes place to remember the six million Jews murdered during the Holocaust, alongside the millions of other people killed under Nazi Persecution and in genocides that followed in Cambodia, Rwanda, Bosnia, and Darfur.

 This year’s theme is ‘Be the light in the darkness.
 It encourages everyone to reflect on the depths humanity can sink to, but also the ways individuals and communities resisted that darkness to ‘be the light’ before, during, and after the genocide.

 - For the dead and the living, we must bear witness…” ~Elie Wiesel

 - “I swore never to be silent whenever and wherever human beings endure suffering and humiliation.
 We must always take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented…” ~Wiesel